Shopify website builder review – all-around eCommerce star

 Withholding a portion of your sales, it boasts a robust order and product customer management system.
 It's not ideal, the inventory management is relatively barebones, and there are some staff restrictions as well.

-Shopify offers a Pro plan that helps solve all that, it costs an additional $89 a month while removing the staff restrictions and expanding the inventory management system to its max.
+Shopify offers a Pro plan that helps solve all that.
+For the first month it's free, and later, it costs an additional $79 a month.
+Using the Pro plan, you can remove staff restrictions and expand the inventory management system to its max.

 These peripherals integrate smoothly with Shopify’s POS, and you can buy them in bundles or one-off.